Water supply and sanitation in Jordan: 1995-today: megaprojects and modernization

+By the end of 2028, a new flagship project is projected to be a longer-term solution to Jordan's water crisis.
+The Aqaba-Amman Water Desalination and Conveyance Project will collect water from the Red Sea in the Gulf of Aqaba in the south, desalinate it, and route it 450 kilometers north to Amman and its surrounding area, delivering 300 million cubic meters of water each year.

+In May 2025, the Water Authority of Jordan stated that with the aid of the Spanish Agency for International Development Cooperation (AECID), it will conduct a JD 1.214 million rehabilitation project, Al-Lajoun Wells.
+The wells that are located in Karak Governorate, are integral to the country's water infrastructure, supplying essential water resources to Amman and surrounding regions.
+These wells tap into the B2/A7 and Ram Group aquifers, with a combined capacity of approximately 16 million cubic meters annually.
+Over the past decade, increased groundwater extraction, particularly from the Ram Group aquifer, has led to notable declines in water levels, ranging from 0.08 to 1.8 meters per year in various wells. the rehabilitation project will address these challenges and enhance water efficiency.

+In July 2025 Jordan and Syria have agreed to fairly share water from the Yarmouk River after talks at the Wihdeh Dam.
+They signed a deal to monitor water use together and fix problems like illegal wells.
+Jordan plans to try cloud seeding to increase rainfall, and Syria offered to give Jordan extra water this summer.
+Both sides called the talks positive and a step toward better regional cooperation.

 Access

 Jordan has reached a high level of providing water supply and sanitation services (see table).
 99.3% of the population have access to improved water supply, 99.5% to improved sanitation, which is high compared to other developing countries and considering Jordan's very scarce resources.
 Although the physical infrastructure exists, a lack of available water causes a rising demand of bottled and tanked water for many households.

 According to WAJ, only 65% of the population are connected to the sewerage system.
 The rest of those having access to improved sanitation uses on-site sanitation solutions such as septic tanks.
 These septic tanks, if not lined properly, may leak to the groundwater aquifers and contaminate them.